bytadaniel/clickcache/README.md

 ## Roadmap

-This module was tested in production for about a year being a part of [clickhouse-ts](https://www.npmjs.com/package/clickhouse-ts) package, my Clickhouse client.
-In order to clean up the code, I decided to separate theis caching module into its own repository.
 This cache collector will support of is actually supporting caching data

-- ✅ in the process memory
+- ✅ store data in the runtime process memory
-- ✅ on the hard disk
+- ✅ store data in the system memory storage (on your disk)
-- 🏗 in the cloud
+- 🏗 store data in the cloud (s3)

 ## Usage